aditya-deriv/k3s-multi-node-with-external-db/README.md

 ```

 ## Troubleshoot
-- In the event the installation fails or remains stuck at Null resource creation stage, please make sure the private key configured has appropriate permissions and is named as `id_rsa`
+- In the event the installation fails or remains stuck at Null resource creation stage, please make sure the private key configured has appropriate permissions, located inside present module directory and is named as `id_rsa`
 - Also, please make sure the public key used in `key.tf` file is exactly the one associated with the private key